-- Do not go to work, school, or public areas and do not use public transport or taxis. - If possible, have a family member or friend pick up your food supplies, medicines or other essentials and bring them to you. - If you need help buying groceries, other shopping or medication, there are many community support services in place. - Alternatively, you could order your shopping online and your medication by phone.
+- Do not go to work, school, or public areas and do not use public transport or taxis unless attending a health related appointment. - If possible, have a family member or friend pick up your food supplies, medicines or other essentials and bring them to you. - If you need help buying groceries, other shopping or medication, there are many community support services in place. - Alternatively, you could order your shopping online and your medication by phone.
 Contact your pharmacy to see what options they provide. - Delivery drivers should not come into your property, so make sure you ask them to leave the items outside for collection.